ShaunCurtis/GitHubSite/site/articles/Building-Edit-Forms.md

 ### App.razor

-App now uses the new `RouteViewManager` component.
+App is set to use the new `RouteViewManager` component.

 ```csharp
 @using Blazor.SPA.Components